Alaska Medical Marijuana Card >

 You may grow a maximum of six marijuana plants at home, of which no more than three may be mature at any one time, provided you are 21 or older.
 If two or more adults reside in a household, no more than 12 cannabis plants may be cultivated, of which only 6 may be mature at any one time.
 Growing marijuana is only permitted if you cultivate the plants for personal medical use.
 Alaskans are prohibited from growing marijuana at home with the intention of selling the cultivated plants.
 All grown plants are required to be hidden from the public and must be inaccessible to minors.
 Appropriate measures must also be taken to mitigate the odor emanating from the cultivation space.
 Caregivers are also limited to cultivating the same maximum cannabis plants as qualified patients.

 Alaska requires that marijuana be grown only on personal properties.
-If you live in a rented unit, it is crucial that you obtain permission from your property manager or landlord before commencing grow operations.
+If you live in a rented unit, you must obtain permission from your property manager or landlord before commencing grow operations.